A Physics-Informed Deep Learning Description of Knudsen Layer Reactivity Reduction: Physics-Constrained Deep Learning

 \section{Physics-Constrained Deep Learning}

-A primary aim of this paper is the development of a PINN customized to treat the Vlasov-Fokker-Planck equation.
+A primary aim of this paper is the development of a PINN customized to treat the VFP equation.
 Before doing so, it will be useful to briefly review fundamental aspects of the PINN framework, which has emerged as a prominent example of physics-informed machine learning methods~\cite{lagaris1998artificial, karpatne2017theory, karniadakis2021physics, lusch2018deep, wang2020towards}.
 The present discussion will only focus on the essential concepts, where the interested reader is referred to Ref. \cite{karniadakis2021physics} and references therein for a more detailed discussion.
-Here, the underlying strategy is to impose physical constraints into the training of a neural network.
-This can be accomplished either via the use of customized layers in the neural network (i.e. as hard constraints), or via the addition of physical constraints into the loss function (soft constraints).
+Here, the underlying strategy is to impose physical constraints into the training of a NN.
+This can be accomplished either via the use of customized layers in the NN that directly constrain the predictions of the NN (i.e. hard constraints), or via the addition of physical constraints into the loss function (soft constraints).
 A PINN in its simplest form is focused on the latter strategy, with the loss expressed as~\cite{raissi2019physics}:

 where $f$ represents the field being solved for (the ion distribution in the present paper), $\mathbf{z}_i$ are phase space coordinates (energy, pitch and a spatial coordinate), $t_i$ is time, $\bm{\lambda}_i$ represents parameters of the physical system (Knudsen number, for example), and $\mathcal{R}\left( \mathbf{z}_i, t_i; \bm{\lambda}_i \right)$ is the residual of the PDE.
-The second and third terms on the right hand side are to set boundary and initial conditions, respectively.
-An additional loss term containing any available data can be added to the loss in Eq. (\ref{eq:PCDL2}), though no data will be used in the present study.
+The second and third terms on the right hand side set the boundary and initial conditions, respectively, whereas the first term enforces the PDE.
+An additional term containing any available data~\cite{mathews2022deep, mcdevitt2024physics} can be added to the loss in Eq. (\ref{eq:PCDL2}), though no data will be used in the present study.
 Our motivation will instead be to demonstrate the ability of PINNs to accurately learn solutions to the Vlasov-Fokker-Planck equation across a broad range of parameters $\bm{\lambda}$ in the zero data limit.
-As described in Sec. \ref{sec:EPC} below, the use of a vanilla PINN such as Eq. (\ref{eq:PCDL2}) will fail to accurately evaluate the ion distribution at high energies.
-A primary motivation of the present work will thus be to develop a tailored PINN, with a loss function and custom input and output layers that ensure physical constraints and symmetries of the system are exactly satisfied.